 Root Cause and Defect Remediation

 Immediately following remediation/stabilization of a customer-impacting event, our Engineering team commences a postmortem review.
-This exhaustive process examines all detail, including the full event timeline, validation of root cause, identified defect remediations and owners.
+This exhaustive process examines all details, including the full event timeline, validation of root cause, identified defect remediations and owners.
 An output of this process is posted back to the related Status Site post as soon as it is available.